JuanLopezg/algoTrading/README.md

-# ALGO TRADING
+# Market Data Collection and Backtesting Framework

-ALGO TRADING is a C++ crypto trading research project focused on market data collection and strategy backtesting.
+Market Data Collection and Backtesting Framework is a C++ crypto trading research project focused on market data collection and strategy backtesting .
 It is mainly used to maintain a local historical dataset and to test trading strategies on top of it.

 The core idea is simple: